Wide Width Muslin And Canvas

 FR COTTON MUSLIN is ideal for bounce drops, cycloramas, and other applications where the surface is used for lighting effects rather than paint (which can interact adversely with the FR chemicals in the fabric).
 The tight weave of the cotton gives it a luminous glow when lit, and wide widths make it possible to have seamless expanses up to 12,192 meter (40 feet) wide.

 IFR POLYESTER MUSLIN & CANVAS offer, in addition to inherent flame retardancy, a softer texture than cotton.
 These synthetics are, unlike cotton, impervious to moisture, so they perform extremely well in high-humidity climates and as drapery for outdoor applications.
 Durable and washable, POLY-MUSLIN and CANVAS are also very useful for trade show booths and other exhibition purposes where stringent IFR requirements apply.
-These materials also make excellent surfaces for scenic lighting effects, projection, and cycloramas (which can be seamless up to 6,096 meter (20 feet) high).
+These materials also make excellent surfaces for scenic lighting effects, projection, and cycloramas (which can be seamless up to 12 meters (40 feet) high).

 We’ve Been Weaving Wide Width Seamless Muslin for Over 30 Years